Refine your search

 When a dissertation manuscript is submitted for examination at the Faculty, the Dean appoints at least two preliminary examiners for the manuscript based on a proposal by the primary supervisor and the Head of School.
 They are chosen, if possible, from outside the Philosophical faculty.
 The supervisor may not act as a preliminary examiner, and a person who has had joint publications or research projects related to the research topic with the doctoral candidate during doctoral studies or who is otherwise disqualified should not be appointed to the position (UEF’s disqualification guideline is in UEF Intranet).
 The Dean decides on granting permission for public examination on the basis of the preliminary examiners’ statements.

 After the permission for public examination has been granted, a public defence will be held to evaluate the dissertation.
 The Dean appoints, on the basis of the proposal made by the Head of School, one or two opponents, and a chairperson of the public examination (i.e., a Custos).
 Custos is usually the primary supervisor working at the University of Eastern Finland, and their task is to guide the course of the public examination.
-The opponent must come from outside the University of Eastern Finland and be at least a docent or a doctor with scientific merits corresponding to the title of docent.
+The opponent must be a person from outside the University of Eastern Finland who, at a minimum, is required to hold the title of docent or be a person with equivalent scientific competence (Education Regulations, Section 36).
 A person cannot be appointed as an opponent if s/he has written publications or participated in research projects with the doctoral candidate during her/his doctoral studies or if s/he is otherwise disqualified.
 The Custos writes a statement about the proceedings of the public examination.
 After the public examination, the opponent(s) submits a written statement about the dissertation and the public examination, where they propose one of the following grades to the dissertation: fail, pass, pass with distinction.
 Before the dissertation is graded, the doctoral candidate must be reserved the opportunity to write a rejoinder to the statements.
 The Faculty Council will grade the dissertation on the basis of the statements of the opponent(s), and the custos.
 The Faculty Council has decided that, as a rule, it will not take up matters that do not make it to the actual agenda of the meeting.
 The agenda of the meeting is always published one week before the meeting.
 The Faculty Council meetings in June and December are exceptions to this practice, and doctoral dissertations can also be evaluated with a shorter preparation time.
 More information on this can be found on this page under the heading “Instructions for a doctoral researcher and a supervisor on revising the doctoral dissertation at the Philosophical Faculty”.